KostasKary/Notepad/README.md

-Opens a notepad and writes a message
+Opens a notepad and writes a message without the use of your cursor I used python
+I used the libraries pyautogui and time